microsoft/nni/docs/StartExperiment.md

 How to start an experiment
 ===
 ## 1.Introduce
-There are few steps to start an new experiment of nni, here are the process.
+There are few steps to start an new experiment of NNI, here are the process.

 <img src="./img/experiment_process.jpg" width="50%" height="50%" />